upsight/doctor/README.rst

 .. code-block:: python

     # mytypes.py
-    from doctor.types import integer, boolean, Object
+    from doctor import types

+    # doctor provides helper functions to easily define simple types.
-    FooId = integer('The foo ID.', example=1)
+    FooId = types.integer('The foo ID.')
-    FetchBars = boolean('A flag that indicates if we should fetch bars', example=True) class Foo(Object):
+    FetchBars = types.boolean('A flag that indicates if we should fetch bars')

+    # You can also inherit from type classes to create more complex types.
+    class Foo(types.Object):
         description = 'A Foo object'
         example = {'foo_id': 1}
         properties = {'foo_id': FooId}